local-beef-durango

 james-family

 After 28 years, Cynthia James Stewart, the last of the five James children to return home, decided it was time to rejoin her family in Durango.
-She and husband Robert along with their adopted daughter, Sasha made the move home to the ranch in 2009.
-Cynthia had been living in big cities including New York, Houston, Chicago and San Francisco since she left Durango after high school graduation.
-With her degree in fashion from the Fashion Institute of Technology and recent career with the Men’s Wearhouse in their Corporate Giving department, she was unsure how her experience would translate to live back home on the James Ranch.
+She, her husband Robert and daughter, Sonya, moved home to the ranch in 2009.
+Cynthia had been living in big cities including New York, Houston, and San Francisco since she left Durango after high school and with her degree from the Fashion Institute of Technology and Robert's career in the mortgage industry, they weren't sure what business they were going to start in order to live on the Ranch.

 Joe & Jenn Wheeling